fschuindt/knpm/README.md

 Just place your application files inside `/htdocs` and you should be good.

-Also, the default `nginx.conf` is designed to work with CodeIgniter applications.
+Also, check the default `nginx.conf` (at this repository root).
 If you want to change it, just overwrite the `/etc/nginx/nginx.conf` file.
 Like so:

 ```Dockerfile
 COPY ./my_ngingx.conf /etc/nginx/nginx.conf